makwaijun/personalwebpagev2/content/blog/Post35.md

 6. **Rationalisation**
 - Drop in *relative* profitability as other technologies and companies emerge.
-   -  Loss of global top tier talent, as most flock to the leading industry.
+   -  Loss of <u>global</u> top tier talent, as most flock to the now leading chapter.

+---

 #### Case Studies and Examples